 Perhaps more tellingly, the juxtaposition emphasizes the importance of our collective national archive, a resource sadly all the more neglected and under threat.
 The picture of a life that emerges from one repository of historical documents might well be called into question – even falsified; certainly enriched – by others, however apparently anecdotal or unimportant the latter might appear to be.

-Construed even just in its own terms, Sulke vriende is a clarion call for the importance – nay, necessity – of the commitment by serious historians to the responsible and creative writing up of episodes that are considered out-of-fashion or, heaven forfend, old.
+Construed even just in its own terms, Sulke vriende is a clarion call for the importance – nay, necessity – of the commitment by serious historians to the responsible and creative writing up of episodes that are considered old or, heaven forfend, out-of-fashion.

 |See the comment in the letter from Van Wyk of 6 December 1960, at p 262.